tangzyer/zytang.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year PhD student in Operations Management at Naveen Jindal School of Management, the University of Texas at Dallas.
-I am broadly interested in topics related to stochastic systems, sequential decision-making, online learning and statistical learning.
+I am broadly interested in topics related to stochastic systems, sequential decision-making and statistical learning.

 Working Paper
 ======
-**Learning to Dispatch Jobs in Queueing Systems with Unknown, Possibly Non-stationary Service Rates**
+**Online Matching in Two-Sided Markets** (Manuscript under preparation) Zhiyuan Tang, Wanning Chen*, Kan Xu*
-Yifei Huang, Zhiyuan Tang, Weina Wang (alphabetical order)
+Accepted for presentation at M&SOM 2024, Minneapolis.

-Submitted to AAAI 2024.
+*Equal Contribution